 At first glance, it may be difficult to see the difference between the Venture and VentureOne cards.
 Read on to see why the Venture card – even with its annual fee – may be the better choice for you.

-Essentially, both cards offer the same redemption options, but the Venture card is the premium version of the card, with a larger sign-up bonus (50,000 miles for spending $3,000 in the first three months), a higher 2 miles per dollar earnings rate and an annual fee of $95.
+Essentially, both cards offer the same redemption options, but the Venture card is the premium version of the card, with a larger sign-up bonus, a higher 2 miles per dollar earning rate and an annual fee of $95.

 Our math shows that for most cardholders – those who spend at least $12,667 per year – the Venture card more than makes up for its annual fee.